omarelkobrossy/chronoflow/README.md

 ## Engineering Challenges

-**Non-stationarity across multiple timescales.** The system must handle regime shifts at three timescales: intraday volatility cycles, multi-week market regime changes, and structural macro-driven breaks.
-PSI retraining addresses short/medium timescales.
-FAPT targets longer structural shifts.
-Neither mechanism alone is sufficient.
-They are designed as complementary layers.
+**Non-stationarity across multiple timescales.** The system must handle regime shifts at multiple horizons: intraday volatility cycles, medium-term structural drift, and longer macro-driven changes.
+PSI retraining addresses short-to-medium-term distribution drift.
+FAPT provides regime-aware parameter adaptation at a structural level using continuous similarity in regime space.
+These mechanisms operate at different timescales and are designed as complementary layers rather than independent solutions.

 **Temporal integrity across two runtimes.** The backtest and live system must produce identical feature values for identical input.
-The `.shift(1)` gate handles training-time leakage, but live inference must incrementally update running statistics without future bar access.
-The expanding scaler's running state must be correctly initialized from historical warmup data at cold start.
-This is a non-obvious consistency requirement.
+The `.shift(1)` gate prevents training-time leakage, but live inference must maintain strict past-only state updates.
+The expanding scaler requires correct initialization from historical warmup data and must update incrementally without access to future bars.
+Maintaining consistency between offline and live pipelines is a non-trivial systems constraint.

-**Joint optimization search space.** Simultaneously tuning 18+ parameters across model architecture and execution creates a high-dimensional, non-convex search space.
-Parameters like `feature_count_k` and `window_fraction` interact with training time in ways the objective function cannot fully capture.
-TPE sampler explores this space without prior knowledge of parameter interactions.
+**Joint optimization search space.** Simultaneously tuning model architecture and execution parameters creates a high-dimensional, non-convex optimization problem.
+Parameters such as `feature_count_k`, `window_fraction`, and execution thresholds interact in ways that are not explicitly modeled by the objective function.
+The TPE sampler must explore this space without prior knowledge of parameter dependencies, increasing variance and computational cost.

-**Distributional Wasserstein at scale.** FAPT's current implementation computes distance on per-feature scalar summaries rather than full multivariate distributions.
-True distributional Wasserstein over high-dimensional feature spaces would be more theoretically grounded but substantially more expensive across thousands of historical windows at inference time.
+**Continuous regime matching with approximate distance metrics.** FAPT operates in a continuous regime space using Wasserstein distance to compare feature distributions.
+However, the current implementation approximates distributions using per-feature scalar summaries rather than full multivariate representations.
+This reduces computational complexity but introduces a trade-off between accuracy and scalability when performing distance-weighted parameter interpolation across many historical windows.

 ---

 ## Known Limitations

-- **FAPT regime library is asset-specific.** Infrastructure is complete; regime library requires rebuild for the current data pipeline.
+* **FAPT regime library is asset-specific.** Infrastructure is complete.
+The regime library must be rebuilt for each data domain to ensure consistency with the current feature pipeline and optimization objective.

-- **Backtest fee assumptions are optimistic.** Backtest uses 0.095% maker/taker; live execution fees differ by tier and order type.
-This is a known source of performance overestimation.
-- **Scalar Wasserstein in FAPT.** Current regime matching computes distance on per-feature scalars (effectively L1), not full multivariate distributions.
-Regime discrimination accuracy may be reduced.
+* **Approximate distributional representation in FAPT.** Regime similarity is currently computed using scalar feature summaries rather than full multivariate distributions.
+This may reduce the fidelity of regime matching, particularly in higher-dimensional feature interactions.

-- **Single-position constraint.** The system enforces at most one open position at a time.
-Design choice.
+* **Single-position constraint.** The system enforces at most one open position at a time.
+This simplifies execution logic but limits capital utilization and strategy expressiveness.

-- **Cross-asset features not wired to crypto context.** SPY/QQQ/DIA/VXX features are engineered but unused in the current pipeline.
-No crypto-native equivalent (e.g., BTC dominance, ETH/BTC ratio) has been substituted.
+* **Cross-asset features not wired to crypto context.** Equity-based context features (SPY, QQQ, DIA, VXX) are engineered but not currently used.
+No crypto-native equivalents (e.g., BTC dominance, ETH/BTC ratio) have been integrated yet.

 ---

+## Design Trade-offs

+* **Conservative fee modeling.** Backtests use a fixed fee of 0.095%, representing a worst-case execution scenario.
+This is intentionally conservative and forces the optimization process to favor strategies that remain profitable under tight cost constraints.
+The goal is robustness rather than optimistic performance estimation.

+---

 ## Roadmap

-- **FAPT migration.** Rebuild the per-window regime library using current pipeline data and joint optimization objective.
-Highest-priority architectural item.
+* **FAPT migration.** Rebuild the regime library using the current pipeline and joint optimization objective.
+This is the highest-priority architectural task.

-- **Multivariate distributional Wasserstein.** Replace scalar-level distance with Wasserstein on PCA-reduced feature embeddings for more accurate regime matching.
+* **Improved regime representation.** Extend FAPT to operate on multivariate feature embeddings (e.g., PCA-reduced space) for more accurate Wasserstein distance computation.

-- **Fee-corrected backtest configuration.** Introduce live-equivalent fee parameters as a named configuration to produce realistic performance benchmarks.
+* **Configurable fee models.** Introduce configurable fee structures to allow comparison between conservative and realistic execution assumptions.

-- **Crypto-native cross-asset context.** Replace equity indices with BTC dominance, ETH/BTC ratio, or crypto volatility indices as cross-asset context features.
+* **Crypto-native cross-asset context.** Replace equity-based signals with crypto-relevant context features such as BTC dominance, ETH/BTC ratio, or crypto volatility indices.

-- **Calibrated confidence-weighted sizing.** Replace magnitude-proxy aggressiveness scaling with a calibrated probability estimate for more principled position sizing.
+* **Confidence-calibrated position sizing.** Replace magnitude-based aggressiveness scaling with calibrated probability estimates for more principled risk allocation.

 ---